IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 ## Main layout {#sec:emu-webApp-mainLayout}

 The main screen of the `EMU-webApp` can be split into five areas.
 Figure \@ref(fig:emu-web-emuWebAppLayout) shows a screenshot of the `EMU-webApp`'s main screen displaying these five areas while displaying a bundle of the *ae* demo database.
-This database is served to the `EMU-webApp` by invoking the `serve()` command as shown in R Example \@ref(rexample:webApp-serve).
+This database is served to the `EMU-webApp` by invoking the `serve()` command as shown in the R code snippet below.
 The left side bar (area marked 1 in Figure \@ref(fig:emu-web-emuWebAppLayout)) represents the bundle list side bar which, if connected to a database, displays the currently available bundles grouped by their sessions.
 The top and bottom menu bars (areas marked 2 and 5 in Figure \@ref(fig:emu-web-emuWebAppLayout)) display the currently available menu options, where the bottom menu bar contains the audio navigation and playback controls and also includes a scrollable mini map of the oscillogram.
 Area 3 of Figure \@ref(fig:emu-web-emuWebAppLayout) displays the signal canvas area currently displaying the oscillogram and the spectrogram.
 Other signal contours such as formant frequency contours and fundamental frequency contours are also displayed in this area.
 Area 4 of Figure \@ref(fig:emu-web-emuWebAppLayout) displays the area in which levels containing time information are displayed.
 It is worth noting that the main screen of the `EMU-webApp` does not display any levels that do not contain time information.
 The hierarchical annotation can be displayed and edited by clicking the `show hierarchy` button in the top menu bar (see Figure \@ref(fig:webApp-hierModal) for an example of how the hierarchy is displayed).

 ```r